 Developments in retail distribution have resulted in significant changes in the type of goods distributed.

 For example, rather than being limited to selling items in stores, many stores began selling consumer goods over the telephone.
 Although originating from the same place, these efforts differ from the widespread use of the wholesale and direct marketing channels.
-Developments in retail over the last thirty years have led to the establishment of more outlet locations and the ability to sell a broad range of products through various communication methods.
+Developments in retailing over the last thirty years have led to the establishment of more outlet locations and the ability to sell a broad range of products through various communication methods.
 These developments have made the retail industry substantially more volatile and competitive.

 As retail sales growth and development have improved, so has the dialogue among channel partners.